HealthProviders DB is a comprehensive database of healthcare providers, including a complete directory of all Paramedics.

 Paramedics provide advanced pre-hospital emergency medical care and transport patients to healthcare facilities.

-They assess, treat, and stabilize patients with acute injuries and illnesses using advanced skills, such as administering medications, performing CPR, starting IVs, clearing airways, and using advanced diagnostic equipment like EKGs.
+They assess, treat, and stabilize patients with acute injuries and illnesses using advanced skills, such as administering medications, performing CPR, starting IVs, clearing airways, and using diagnostic equipment such as EKGs.

 Paramedics also work in various settings, including specialized roles in community or wilderness medicine, and care for patients in diverse and hazardous environments.